-Temora a Shire Council Quarterly Budget Review Statement for the period 01/07/21 to 30/09/21 & Expenses Budget Review Statement mended changes to revised budget Budget V ariations being recommended include the following g material items: Notes Details 1 FAGS allocation is \$167,621 higher than budget, an advance payment. however \$2,032,028 was received in June 2021 as 2 \$2.2m grant funds due for aerodrome upgrades to \$220k reduction in grant income for reduced scop tooping
+Income & Expenses Budget Review Statement Recommended changes to revised budget

+Budget Variations being recommended include the following material items:

+Notes Details 1 FAGS allocation is \$167,621 higher than budget, however \$2,032,028 was received in June 2021 as an advance payment.
+2 \$2.2m grant funds due for aerodrome upgrades to be completed by end of year. \$220k reduction in grant income for reduced scope of solar legacy project.